How to burn fat effectively

 But not just for the calorie deficit you’re seeking to create.

-Improving the quality of your nutrition and exercising regularly also makes you better at nutrient partitioning, where the body uses more of the food you eat to build muscle rather than storing fat.
+Improving the quality of your nutrition and exercising regularly also makes you better at nutrient partitioning, where your body uses more of the food you eat to build muscle rather than storing fat.

 You can burn fat naturally by eating, sleeping, and moving just a little better each day.